 Forming a Michigan LLC

 Ready to start your new business in Michigan?
 How exciting!
-Many Michigan small businesses operate as limited liability companies (LLCs) because the structure offers owners both limits on personal liability and tax benefits.
+Many Michigan small businesses choose limited liability companies (LLCs) because the business structure offers entrepreneurs both limits on personal liability and tax benefits.
 Let's look at what you'll need to know to start your Michigan LLC.

-- Indicating the LLC is associated with a government agency
+- Indicate the LLC is associated with a government agency

-- Suggesting the LLC was formed for a reason other than those included in the articles of organization
+- Suggest the LLC's purpose is other than those included in the articles of organization

-- Words indicating that the LLC is a professional organization like a law firm or a doctor's office without meeting additional criteria
+- Indicate that the LLC is a professional organization like a law firm or a doctor's office without meeting additional criteria

-- Words stating that the LLC is a bank unless it meets specific criteria
+- State that the LLC is a bank unless it meets specific criteria

-Additionally, it is usually good to check whether another business has trademarked the name you have chosen.
-While there are no rules against using a trademarked name, your business may be sued for trademark infringement if the trademark holder believes your use of the word has damaged its business.
-A quick check of the trademark database maintained by the U.S. Patent and Trademark Office (USPTO) should tell you whether your name has already been trademarked.
+You will also want to check whether another business has trademarked your preferred business name.
+Your business could be sued for infringement if the trademark holder believes your use of the word has damaged its business.
+A quick check of the trademark database maintained by the U.S. Patent and Trademark Office (USPTO) should tell you whether your name is under trademark protection.

 Reserving Your Name

-Often a business owner settles on a name before they are ready to file their registration paperwork with the state.
-If you have picked out your name but still need more time to file, you can file for a six-month name reservation.
-No other business will be allowed to register in Michigan with that name during that time.
+Have you picked your business name but aren't yet ready to file?
+If so, you're in luck!
+You can file online, by mail, or in person with LARA for a six-month name reservation.
+No other business is allowed to register that name during that time.
 LARA charges a $25 fee for name reservations.

 Each Michigan LLC must appoint a resident agent (often called a registered agent in other states) to file its registration paperwork.
-The resident agent (known as a "registered agent" in some states) maintains a registered office and is responsible for accepting government notices and service of process on behalf of the LLC.
-The registered agent must be physically located in Michigan and available during typical business hours.
+The registered agent maintains a registered office and is responsible for accepting government notices and service of process on behalf of the LLC.
+The registered agent must have a physical street address in Michigan and available during typical business hours.